leahtynan/magic-puzzles/README.md

 These digital puzzles play music as pieces are placed.
 When the puzzle is complete, the entire song plays continuously and the picture animates.

-Currently, I have original content for two puzzles (at time of writing, just one is in the interactive), and when complete this software will feature 5-10 puzzles.
-My musician friends are generously offering their time and creativity to compose the music.
+This application contains five puzzles played in sequence.
+Four musician friends generously offered their time and creativity to compose the music (the song for the fifth puzzle (sloth) was written by me).

-I'm creating original hand-drawn art for the puzzles and playing my acoustic piano to generate the audio featured in the software.
+I created original hand-drawn animation frames for the puzzles, which were converted into vector art and layered onto dramatically colorized photos from around my neighborhood.
+The starting point for the art came from the musicians: when I asked if they would contribute music, I also asked for their favorite animal and color.
+I started monochrome (e.g. blue ferret on light blue background), and shifted to dual tone with super bright colors (inspired by street art such as graffiti and skateboard art).

+The audio is all acoustic piano, mostly played by me on my home piano (the exception is the yellow whale puzzle, which was recorded by the musician).